 For three months, women at Shaheen Bagh weathered rain, cold, sun, political threats and more, to fight for what they believed were their fundamental rights.
-They left the protest site because of the spectre of the novel coronavirus on early Tuesday morning, 24 March, but made it clear that it no way signalled the end of their fight.
+They left the protest site because of the spectre of the novel coronavirus on 24 March, but made it clear that it no way signalled the end of their fight.

 Here’s the brief history of how the Shaheen Bagh protests unfolded, from start to finish.